RESIDENCE HALL RULES & REGULATIONS

 Cooking is only permitted in kitchens or when a student is using an approved appliance.
 Residents are responsible for ensuring that proper sanitation, ventilation and fire safety precautions are taken.
 If students are using the hall kitchen, they must clean up the area following use.

 Students and guests must adhere to a courteous level of sound at all times.

 - Decorations hindering the use or restricting access to hallways, doorways, stairs, corridors, or fire related equipment.

 - Cardboard, aluminum foil, cellophane, flags or other items used as window coverings, excluding cloth curtains.
-Curtains may be hung using tension rods.

 - Displaying alcohol/drug signs, or other related alcohol/drug memorabilia so they are visible from outside a student residence (such as in windows or on doors).

 - Attaching items to or tampering with light fixtures, ceiling tiles, fire safety equipment or exit signs.